 This guide is designed to help you find and cite digitized archival materials in Georgia State University's Special Collections and Archives as well as repositories around the country.
 The lists of topics and collections are based on resources that are currently available to researchers online.
-There are many other collections available for research at GSU, but because of the current health crisis, they cannot be accessed.
+There are many other collections available for research at GSU, but because of the current health crisis, researchers must make an appointment to access them.

 MORNA GERRARD: WOMEN'S / GENDER AND SEXUALITY COLLECTIONS